Eva by Heart

 Eva by Heart is an album by American singer Eva Cassidy.
 It was released in 1997, a year after Cassidy's death.

 Production

 Eva Cassidy was working on Eva by Heart, her first solo studio album, when she died of melanoma at the age of 33.
 The album was completed by her musical collaborator Chris Biondo.
-Some of the tracks had already been finished at the time of Cassidy's death, while others were in a more incomplete state.
+Some of the tracks had been finished at the time of Cassidy's death, while others were more incomplete.
 Biondo finished producing some of the songs by adding accompanying musicians in a way that he thought Cassidy would have wanted.

 Critical reception

 On AllMusic, Jose F. Promis said, "Eva's voice always sounds crystalline, and her interpretive skills are unmatched...
 The woman had the power to transform a standard or a traditional into her own song, and she could belt out the blues just as good as anybody else..."